Mexico keep their heads to triumph in Natal rain

 Cameroon's Assou-Ekotto had a free kick deflected off the Mexico wall and just wide after 58 minutes but the game did not have to wait much longer for its first goal.

-Dos Santos was released through the middle of the Cameroon defense and when Itandje managed to stop his low drive, Peralta was on hand to steer the ball into the empty net.
+Dos Santos was released through the middle of the Cameroon defence and when Itandje managed to stop his low drive, Peralta was on hand to steer the ball into the empty net.

 The Africans continued to threaten from set pieces, however, and Mexico goalkeeper Guillermo Ochoa was forced to leap high to his right to prevent Benjamin Moukandjo equalising with a header in stoppage time.